yoadsn/TonguesPlugin/README.md

 permissions: Requires permission **tongues.talk** and **tongues.whisper**

-/talk [player] [message] - Will send the message only to the specified player
+/talk [player] [message] - Will send the message only to the specified player /talk [groupName] [message] - Will send the message only to the players in group 'groupName'.

 permissions: Requires permission **tongues.talk**